rshah26-pm/snowboarding-assistant/README.md

 python3 -m streamlit run ./snowboarding-assistant/streamlit_app.py
 ```

-#### Step 4
-Start planning your season with the assistant on your browser - have fun and stay warm!

 ## Features
 - **AI agent framework**: The assistant is built using Langchain, an AI agent framework with tool use:
     - **Web search**: The assistant can search the web for real-time information like weather, snow conditions, and resort information.